tillmzw/cos/content/posts/29-The-Dinner.md

 ### The offer

 He offers an escape from Barovia if they deliver information about van Richten.
 But the offer is only valid for one of the adventurers.
-It seems to be  aploy to turn the adventurers against each other.
+It seems to be  a ploy to turn the adventurers against each other.

 ## The Skull